-GHS hazard categories make up the fundamental hierarchal elements of this systems’ building block approach.
-The GHS has 3 main hazard groups; physical, health, and environmental, each acting as an umbrella for a set of distinct hazard classes.
-How the hazard enacts its dangerous effects, is what classifies it into any one particular group.
+GHS hazard categories make up the fundamental hierarchal elements of the GHS building black approach.
+The GHS has 3 main hazard groups: physical, health, and environmental.
+Each group acts as an umbrella for a set of distinct hazard classes.
+A hazard is classified into a particular group based on how it elicits its dangerous effects.

-GHS hazard categories define the next level of organization within the building block model, in which categories act as a means to compare the severity of a hazard within a specific hazard class.
+GHS hazard categories define the next level of organization within the building block model, acting as a means to compare the severity of a hazard within a specific hazard class.
 The GHS hazard categories are carefully chosen based on classification criteria and analysis of scientific/experimental data; both of which are harmonized to align with globally approved scientific standards.
 An example which illustrates use of the categorical, building-block approach would be how a manufacturer classifies a particular chemical substance:

-1. Hazard Group = Health – Grouped into health hazards, as intrinsic properties of this substance may impose adverse health effects
+1. Hazard Group = Health – Grouped into health hazards because intrinsic properties of this substance may result in adverse health effects.

-2. Hazard Class = Acute Toxicity – Put into the acute toxicity class if, adverse effects occur via oral or dermal administration of this substance either as a single dose or multiple doses within 24 hours; if adverse effects occur upon inhalation exposure of 4 hours.
+2. Hazard Class = Acute Toxicity – Put into the acute toxicity class if adverse effects occur via oral or dermal administration of this substance either as a single dose or multiple doses within 24 hours; if adverse effects occur upon inhalation exposure over 4 hours or less.

-3. Hazard Category = Oral, Category 2 – Administration via the oral route fulfills the cut-off criteria for an Acute Toxicity Estimate (ATE) of 50mg/kg, putting it into category 2; 1 of 5 categories for this class.
+3. Hazard Category = Oral, Category 2 – Administration via the oral route fulfills the cut-off LD50 criteria for an Acute Toxicity Estimate (ATE) of 50mg/kg, putting it into category 2; one of five categories for this class.

-GHS hazard categories are arranged such that, ascension into higher numerical values typically equates to a decreasing degree of hazard severity e.g. category 2 is less severe than category 1.
-At minimum, each hazard class must always contain at least 1 hazard category, which can sometimes be further divided by letter into sub-categories e.g. 1A & 1B act as sub-categories, with B indicating a hazard of lesser severity.
-Some countries may adopt all categories of a particular hazard class, others may only adopt the first 2, but the overall recommendation, is to always incorporate the category of highest hazard severity.
-Each hazard category is also associated with some combination of specific hazard—symbols, signal words, and statements, all of which are prescribed according to the nature of the hazard.
+GHS hazard categories are arranged such that ascension into higher numerical values typically corresponds to a decreasing degree of hazard severity, e.g. category 2 is less severe than category 1.
+At minimum, Each hazard class contains at least 1 hazard category, which may sometimes be further divided by letter into sub-categories, e.g. 1A & 1B are sub-categories with B indicating a hazard of lesser severity.
+Some countries may adopt all categories of a particular hazard class, while others may only adopt the first 2.
+It is recommended to always incorporate at least the category of highest hazard severity.
+Each hazard category is also associated with some combination of specific hazard symbols, signal words, and statements, all of which are prescribed according to the nature of the hazard.